-The night that changed Tara Accetta’s life forever began with a few beers in a Rockaways bar and plans for a midnight swim in a friend’s backyard pool.
+The nite that.
+Changed Tara Accetta’s life forever began.
+With a few.
+Beers in a Rockaways bar and plans for a midnite swim in a friend’s backyard pool.

-Instead of going to college, she’s in a rehabilitation hospital, struggling to train her upper body to do basic tasks such as sitting up straight, and regaining control over her hand motions.
+Instead of.
+Going to.
+College, she’s in a rehabilitation hospital, struggling to.
+Train her.
+Upper body to.
+Do basic tasks such as sitting up straight.
+Regaining control over her.
+Hand motions.

-“There are simple things we don’t focus on, like we drive with the music too loud or hang out in parks late at night.”
+“There are simple things. we.
+Don’t focus on, like we.
+Drive with the music too.
+Loud or.
+Hang out in parks late at nite.”

 Courtesy Accetta Family Tara Accetta in family photos before the July, 2012 accident.